hez/brew-dash/README.md

 ### Migrating with docker and releases

-Migrations can be run with the `BrewDash.Release` module, call it via docker compose `docker-compose run --rm bin/brew_dash eval "BrewDash.Release.migrate"`.
+Migrations can be run with the `BrewDash.Release` module, call it via docker compose `docker-compose run --rm app bin/brew_dash eval "BrewDash.Release.migrate"`.

 ### Building the production image